ArchiColab/sitex/README.md

 # SiteX

-Open-data site analysis toolkit for urban design students working in **data-scarce contexts** — secondary cities with no municipal GIS portal, no cadastral layer, no official DTM.
+Open-data site analysis toolkit for urban design students working in **data-scarce contexts**, for e.g. secondary cities in a developing country with no municipal GIS portal, no cadastral layer, no official DTM.
 Extracted from a set of case-study notebooks built for Pleiku, Gia Lai, Vietnam, and written to generalize to any geocodable place (Vietnam alone spans UTM zones 48N and 49N, split at 108°E — a built-in stress test for anything hardcoding a